 Restaurant Het Pakhuis Antwerpen in Vlaamsekaai, South Antwerp

-Restaurant Het Pakhuis Antwerpen located in the street of Vlaamse kaai is one of the two breweries that remains in Antwerp.
+Het Pakhuis Antwerpen restaurant located at the street of Vlaamse Kaai is one of the two breweries that remains in Antwerp.
 The other one in Antwerp is De Koninck.
 In 1946, there were 27 of them in Antwerp.
 Subsequently, many of them closed down their operation over the years due to volatile market situations.
 It was said that at the beginning of 1900, Antwerp had only 25 breweries back then.